jvincze84/jvincze84.github.io/docs/Blog/2023/04/21/install-kube-tailscale.md

 ### Prepare The Load Balancer

 I won't want to waste a lot time for this task, since this is only a lab env with just one function: demonstrate the installation.
-HAProxy is a really good example about how to configure an external Load Balancer for kubernetes control plane.
+HAProxy is a really good example about how to configure an external Load Balancer for kubernetes control plane nodes.

 **Check if MagicDNS is working fine**